j-fu/numcxx/README.md

 - Keep the  code reasonably  simple and  transparent for  beginners in order to be useful for teaching

-- Study expressive capabilities of modern C++
+- Study expressive capabilities of modern C++ in the context of numerical algorithms

-- Efficient,  reference  counted exchange  of  array  data with  other packages without copying data
+- Zero copy,  reference  counted exchange  of  array  data with  other packages without copying data, in particular
   - LAPACK
   - UMFPACK
   - triangle